AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-jupyter-notebook-kernels.md

 ## Prerequisites

 * An Apache Spark cluster in HDInsight.
-For instructions, see [Create Apache Spark clusters in Azure HDInsight](/documentation/articles/hdinsight-apache-spark-jupyter-spark-sql/).
+For instructions, see [Create Apache Spark clusters in Azure HDInsight](./hdinsight-apache-spark-jupyter-spark-sql.md).

 ## Create a Jupyter notebook

 1. From the [Azure portal preview](https://portal.azure.cn/), open your cluster.
-See [List and show clusters](/documentation/articles/hdinsight-administer-use-portal-linux/#list-and-show-clusters) for the instructions.
+See [List and show clusters](./hdinsight-administer-use-portal-linux.md#list-and-show-clusters) for the instructions.
 The cluster is opened in a new portal blade.

 2. From the **Quick links** section, click **Cluster dashboards** to open the **Cluster dashboards** blade.
 If you don't see **Quick Links**, click **Overview** from the left menu on the blade.

     ![Cluster dashboards](./media/hdinsight-apache-spark-jupyter-notebook-kernels/hdinsight-azure-portal-cluster-dashboards.png "Cluster dashboards")

 3. Click **Jupyter Notebook**.
 If prompted, enter the admin credentials for the cluster.

-    > [AZURE.NOTE]
+    > [!NOTE]
     > You may also reach the Jupyter Notebook for your cluster by opening the following URL in your browser.
 Replace **CLUSTERNAME** with the name of your cluster:
     ><p>
     > `https://CLUSTERNAME.azurehdinsight.cn/jupyter`